Bill's Bountiful Blog

 Comments: 0

-In an industry like property management that requires attention to detail, constant supervision and reconciliation of occasionally conflicting goals between guests and owners it is too easy to forget the little personal things that make life worth living.
+Surprises are great.
+And thank you's are best.
+In an industry like property management that requires attention to detail, constant supervision and reconciliation of occasionally conflicting goals between guests and owners it is too easy to forget the little personal things that make life worth liv Read more

 Ocean Shores and Westport are Beaches Like No Other